 Adam pays zero taxes on the $20,000 of rental income he received during the year, regardless of how much money he makes through his W-2 job.
 Compare that to a CD: If, in the unlikely event that Adam made interest income of $20,000 from that bank CD, he would have had to pay taxes on that entire amount.

 The same goes for capital gains.
 Had Adam sold stocks and made $20,000, he would generally have to pay taxes on that $20,000 gain.

 If you make more than $150,000 a year, there are still ways to take advantage of depreciation.
 You can apply unused depreciation to a particular property you’ve sold, producing a capital gain.
 Though you’ll owe capital gains tax, the property’s unused depreciation will now break the IRS shackles and rush to the aid of that year’s ordinary income.

 Let’s say Adam has a W-2 job that pays $250,000.
-He sells a rental property that generates an impressive capital gain, upon which he’ll be taxed.
+He sells a rental property that generates an impressive capital gain.
 However, during all those years when he couldn’t use depreciation to offset his income, he accumulated $100,000 dollars of unused depreciation.

 That $100,000 gets pushed immediately over to their job income, as the property producing said depreciation has been sold.
 It essentially “shelters”’ that investor by lowering the amount of taxable income and offsetting the capital gains tax.

 Regardless of your income, owning real estate could be an efficient investment for tax purposes.
 There are no limits to expenses, and depreciation can be used to offset rental income.
 In fact, if Adam owned three properties—some profitable and some not-so-profitable—the expenses and depreciation from one rental can be used to offset the income from another rental.